valencik/mastersAPSC/documents/thesis/thesis.md

 `<SELECTRS>`  Indexing parameter list
 `<DOI     >`  Digital object identifier

-Table: The nine legal record identifiers from the Nuclear Science References Coding Manual @winchell2007nuclear. {#tbl:NSRidentifiers}
+Table: The nine legal record identifiers from the Nuclear Science References Coding Manual @nsr-manual. {#tbl:NSRidentifiers}

 The `<KEYNO   >` field is a unique key number assigned to each NSR entry.
 The data on which a particular entry was added to the database or last modified is encoded in the `<HISTORY >` field.